High-quality development assets in Mexico; Santana nearing production

 Cornerstone partner in Osisko Gold Royalties

-The Minera Alamos team, headed up by chief executive Darren Koningen and president Doug Ramshaw, is trying to replicate the success of junior Castle Gold, which advanced its El Castillo mine in Durango state from generating around 30,000 ounces a year to 75,000 ounces of the yellow metal, before the group was sold nine years ago for C$130mln (and El Castillo is now generating around 100,000 oz annually).
+The Minera Alamos team, headed up by chief executive Darren Koningen and president Doug Ramshaw, is trying to replicate the success of junior Castle Gold, which advanced its El Castillo mine in Durango state from generating around 30,000 ounces a year up to 75,000 ounces of the yellow metal, before the group was sold nine years ago for C$130mln.
+El Castillo is now generating around 100,000 ounces annually.

 Koningen was vice president of operations at Castle Gold and worked alongside Chester Miller, a huge figure in mining and the pioneer of heap leaching, to advance El Castillo.

-The union added Corex's Santana gold project to Minera's La Fortuna project, the Guadelupe De Los Reyes project and the Los Verdes property (which, significantly lies directly north of Santana and thus consolidates the land position).
+Ramshaw was CEO of Corex Gold (CVE:CGE), which announced a merger with Minera Alamos in January 2018.
+That union added Corex's Santana gold project in Sonora to Minera's La Fortuna project, the Guadelupe De Los Reyes project, both in Durango, and the Los Verdes property which, significantly, lies directly north of Santana and thus consolidated the land position.

 Minera Alamos understands the jurisdiction.
 According to an annual survey of mining companies in 2017, ranked on a country versus country basis against the rest of Central and Latin America, Mexico came third for investment attractiveness.
 It is said to have a transparent and structured permitting process, typically between six and 12 months from submission.